yashu-seth/the-travel-guide/README.md

 # THE TRAVEL GUIDE

-- An application that helps users to plan their trip to any location in India.
+- An application that helps users plan their trip to any location in India.
-- The application will provide with Travel recommendations, a day planne.
+- The application provides travel recommendations and a day planner.
-- It also fetches user reviews (through web scraping), and weather information.
+- It also fetches user reviews, and weather information.
 - Involves use of web APIs and web scraping with BeautifulSoup library in python.

 ## Scripts and their functions -